breard-r/acmed/README.md

 - Fully customizable challenge validation action
 - Fully customizable archiving method (yes, you can use git or anything else)
 - Nice and simple configuration file
+- A pre-built set of hooks that can be used in most circumstances
 - Run as a deamon: no need to set-up timers, crontab or other time-triggered process
 - Retry of HTTPS request rejected with a badNonce or other recoverable errors
 - Customizable HTTPS requests rate limits.